peferron/localhistory/README.md

 ##### Returns

-A `Promise` that can be used instead of the callback, if your browser supports it.
+A `Promise` that can be used instead of the callback.

 ##### Example with callback